niksheridan/niksheridan.github.io/_posts/2024-10-20-post-terraform-wrapping.md

 ## Stash your Functions

-Create a helper file, as you might want to use this helper in another scipt - huge time saver.
+Create a helper file, as you might want to use this helper in another script - huge time saver for the future.

 ```shell
 $ vim ./bash_functions/helpers.sh